Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 Given the intended purpose of this site is to convey my skills, experience and work history I have limited the use of images, preferring to focus on these other aspects.
 However, I want the few images I use to convey my journey from working on oil rigs and not into coding websites; I have thus attempted to pick appropriate images.

 The only section where I break this rule doesn't apply is the 'Portfolio' page.
 I want to use images of the projects in an attempt to generate interest and hopefully lead to user interaction.
-I have reused the image of the rig for the contact page as it represents teamwork and links well with the heading "_How can we work together?_"
+I have reused the image of the rig for the contact page as it represents teamwork and links well with the heading "_How can we work together?"

 ______